thegrapesofwrath/QaSuite/README.md

 qaSuite mdlinkcheck --help

 Options:
-  --directory TEXT  The directory to run the link checker.
-It will recurse and
+  --directory TEXT    The directory to run the notebook report.
+It will
-                    check all markdown files in subdirectories.
+                      recurse and check all jupyter notebooks in subdirectories.  [default: ./]

+  --writeLog BOOLEAN  This will write the output to a log file.
+The default
+                      value is "False".  [default: False]

+  --logFileName TEXT  Use this to change the default name of the log file.
+The
+                      default value is <report_name>.log

   --help              Show this message and exit.

 ```